A landscaped front yard

 Sandy Robertson

-Last summer, Governor Newsom asked Californians to voluntarily cut water use by 15% as the state faced a major drought and a lack of rain over the winter has led to continued water scarcity across the state.
+Last summer, Governor Newsom asked Californians to voluntarily cut water use by 15 percent as the state faced a major drought and a lack of rain over the winter has led to continued water scarcity across the state.
 While EcoBlock will provide residents with water-efficient appliances (e.g., toilets, showerheads) that should substantially decrease water use, what can you do to conserve now?

 First, pay attention.
 Notice how you use water.
 Do you leave the faucet running while you brush your teeth and/or shave?
 Do you still rinse plates before putting them in the dishwasher?
 As you wait for the shower to heat up, could the water going down the drain be collected and used elsewhere?